Precision Time Protocol

 GigabitEthernet1/0/21 MINOR 6 PTP PASSIVE_SLAVE port state chan NONE Mar 09 2022 01:23:45

-Beginning with the Cisco IOS XE Dublin 17.12.x release, Cisco Catalyst IE9300 Rugged Series Switches support SNMP management information bases (MIBs) for Precision Time Protocol (PTP).
-These include CISCO-PTP-MIB.
-The feature enables you to get PTP-related information from a switch remotely.
+• Beginning with Cisco IOS XE Dublin 17.12.x, certain Cisco IE9300 Series switches support SNMP MIBs for Precision Time Protocol (PTP), including CISCO-PTP-MIB.

-The MIB is supported with boundary clock and transparent clock modes.
-It is supported in both the default and power profiles.
+• The feature enables remote retrieval of PTP-related information from a switch and is supported in both boundary clock and transparent clock modes, as well as in default and power profiles.

 • SNMP Manager: A system that controls and monitors the activities of network hosts using SNMP.
 The most common managing system is a network management system (NMS).
-The term An can be a dedicated device used for network management or the applications used on such a device.
+This can be a dedicated device used for network management or the applications used on such a device.

 • SNMP Agent: The software component within a managed device that maintains the data for the device and reports this data, as needed, to managing systems.
 The agent resides on the switch.
 To enable an SNMP agent on a Cisco switch, you must define the relationship between the manager and the agent.